 New centres that hadn’t previously engaged with the study have started engaging in large numbers, adds Dr Baillie.
 “The response from the UK medical and nursing community has been tremendous,” he says.
 “The Urgent Public Health Research badging acts as independent confirmation that the study is really important and gives people the confidence that it will make a difference.”

 From genes to treatments

 Importantly, GenOMICC is not just a study of susceptibility to infection.
 By determining the genes linked to COVID-19 outcomes and the biological pathways they use, researchers can identify drugs that target these pathways and test whether they are effective at treating patients with COVID-19.

 “The research is less about why people get sick and more about finding treatments,” says Dr Baillie.
 “We can use the information we gather from GenOMICC to make very well informed predictions about what drugs to test next in patients with COVID-19.”

 He and his colleagues are in constant communication with the teams behind the big platform trials that are testing existing drugs for COVID-19, such as REMAP-CAP, to share data about drugs that they predict could be effective and could feed into the trials.

-The GenOMICC team hopes to start reporting results soon, but in the meantime will continue to recruit as many patients as possible so that their genetic data show reliable signals.
+The GenOMICC team continues to recruit as many patients as possible so that their genetic data show reliable signals.
 “And with the extraordinary capability to recruit across the UK using the NIHR Clinical Research Network, we can recruit on a scale not possible in other countries,” says Dr Baillie.